 The Chesapeake Bay Gateways and Watertrails Network is a system of over 170 sites located within the Chesapeake Bay region.
 The Network tells the story of the connections between people and nature in the Chesapeake region through its historic sites and communities, trails, parks, wildlife refuges, maritime museums, and more.
 The Network’s goal is to help connect people to the natural and cultural heritage of the Chesapeake region.
 Each partner site in the Network contributes its own perspective on a Chesapeake component or theme so that, together, Network partners offer visitors a fuller range of Chesapeake experiences on water and on land.

 The Chesapeake Bay was home to many generations of American Indians before Europeans charted the area in the 1500s.
-Today, eight recognized tribes of Virginia keep their cultures alive and thriving.
+Today, eleven recognized tribes of Virginia keep their cultures alive and thriving.
 Visit the Pamunkey Indian Reservation and find out more about that tribe’s history and museum.
 Riverbend Park is the site of the Virginia Indian Festival where people celebrate American Indian culture; it is also a popular place to go kayaking, canoeing, fishing, or hiking.
 Along the Patuxent River in Maryland, archeologists have found evidence of over 9,000 years of human habitation at what is now Jefferson Patterson Park and Museum.
 Its interactive visitor center, historical and garden tours, Indian Village, and educational archeological programs give visitors a chance to learn more about the Chesapeake Bay area and the people who once lived there.
 On the Potomac, visit Piscataway Park for more information about Maryland Indians and early colonial settlement.
 Piscataway Park is also included as another site in this travel itinerary.
 Use the Captain John Smith Chesapeake National Historic Trail to learn more about Chesapeake region American Indian communities, both historic and contemporary.

 In early human history on the Chesapeake, the waterways served as transportation corridors.
 American Indians as well as Captain John Smith and his fellow colonists preferred bald cypress trees as boat building material.
 At Trap Pond State Park in Delaware, visitors can take pontoon boat rides, or paddle a canoe or kayak, to see up close the northern-most stands of bald cypress trees.
 Many of the Gateways Network partners offer opportunities to learn about maritime trades.
 At Annapolis Maritime Museum, learn how valuable the oyster industry was to the Chesapeake or take a ride on an historic oyster dredging vessel, the skipjack Nathan of Dorchester, or the Martha Lewis out of Havre de Grace, Maryland.
 Visit the Frederick Douglass-Isaac Myers Maritime Park in Baltimore to try your hand at the skill of boat caulking, a trade practiced by Frederick Douglass before he escaped slavery, and learn about African Americans in the maritime industry.